SourceDocs/SourceDocs/docs/reference/SourceDocsLib/structs/DocumentOptions.md

 > Configuration for DocumentationGenerator
 >
 > - Parameters:
+>   - allModules: Generate documentation for all modules in a Swift package.
 >   - spmModule: Generate documentation for Swift Package Manager module.
 >   - moduleName: Generate documentation for a Swift module.
 >   - linkBeginningText: The text to begin links with.
 Defaults to an empty string.